mbd9441/CodingChallenge/README.md

-# Mindex Angular 6 Coding Challenge
+# Angular 6 Coding Challenge

 #Installation Instructions:
 1. Download the project or pull it down via git